“You are going to do what?”

 Let’s get the selfish part out of the way first…

-Lauren and I are now self employed at the start of what will hopefully be a long (and successful) journey with our new business/fund.
-Despite that recent development, I guess 25% of the trip has nothing to do with our long term business/career plans.
-In the coming years we hope to be settled and to have started a family, so this is just the right time for an around the world trip.
+I am now self employed at the start of what will hopefully be a long (and successful) journey with my new business/fund.
+Despite that recent development, I guess 25% of the trip has nothing to do with long term business/career plans.
+In the coming years Lauren and I hope to be settled and to have started a family, so this is just the right time for an around the world trip.

 There are still a lot of amazing places in the US we haven’t seen.
 I’ve never been to Washington D.C. and Lauren has never seen the Grand Canyon.
 But the odds are much higher that we’ll be doing one of those things with kids than that we’ll be taking them to Indonesia to visit Borobudur.